This blog may contain affiliate links. Read our disclosure policy for more info.

 Getting to Puebla is easiest from Mexico City.
 From here, you can either take a bus or hire private transport.

-The bus to Puebla from Mexico city costs about 200 pesos and takes just over 2 hours.
+The bus to Puebla from Mexico city costs about 200 pesos ($10 USD) and takes just over 2 hours.
 Buses depart every 15 minutes or so from the TAPO bus station near the city center.

-For a more comfortable and convenient option, book a private transfer.
+For a more comfortable and convenient option, book a private transfer or a shuttle bus.
 These transfers will pick you up directly from your hotel or even the international airport!